-Approved 4/14/88; edited 2/17/15; edited 9/19/17; edited 4/24/18 be in good standing in a program,
+Approved 4/14/88; edited 2/17/15; edited 9/19/17; edited 4/24/18

 For the comprehensive examination option, a comprehensive examination must be taken by each student before receiving the master's degree.
 The content, process, scheduling, administration, and evaluation of the examination (oral, written, performance, or otherwise) are to be determined by each department and school.
 To apply for comprehensive examinations a student must: